tyrumus/dotfiles-old/README.md

 ## TODO

-- Fix tagline animation glitch
+~~- Fix tagline animation glitch
 - Disable naughty on lockscreen
 - Fix wibox being transparent when it's supposed to be opaque, and vice versa
 - Make the top drag region to maximize, and remove the bottom drag region
-- Fix setting audio output
+- Fix setting audio output~~

+This stuff will be fixed in v2.0 coming this summer.